buzzqw/TUS/OBSS/markdown-separati/en/11-rules-for-proficiencies.md

 ### Survival

-Survival can be used instead of **Disable Device** with a -1d6 to disarm traps or locks.
-1 Action per DC.
+Survival can be used instead of **Disable Device**, with a -1d6 penalty, to disarm traps or locks.
+It takes 1 Action per point of DC.

 For every three points obtained in the Survival check above the DC (usually 13), the character is able to **forage food** for themselves and another person as long as they are in an environment capable of sustaining life.